 MISSION STATEMENT: FEF strengthens the metal casting industry by supporting unique partnerships among students, educators and industry, helping today's students become tomorrow's leaders.

-After WWII ended, there was a desparate need for skilled technicians and educated leaders in the cast metals industry.
-FEF was established in 1947 by the leaders of the metal casting industry, with the support of affiliated organizations and societies as an independent extension of metalcasting educational programs at colleges and universities across the country.
+After WWII ended, there was a desparate need for skilled technicians and educated leaders in the metalcasting industry.
+FEF was established in 1947 by the leaders of the industry, with the support of affiliated organizations and societies as an independent extension of metalcasting educational programs at colleges and universities across the country.
 The primary objective was to bring top-quality men and women into our industry.
 FEF has since become the lifeline of quality people to our Industry.

 FEF has survived the test of time, providing the industry with a steady supply of technical and management-oriented people.
 Indeed, the single largest factor for the transfer of new technology into the work place has been FEF graduates.
-Over the last 4 school years, nearly 80% of all graduating students who registered with FEF and reported full-time employment, took a position in the metal casting industry (data as of 9/30/16).
-In addition, many other students are exposed to the Cast Metals Industry, its products, designs, and quality engineered components.
-Also, research at FEF schools has become the core of important accomplishments and developments in Cast Metals.
+On average, nearly 80% of all graduating students who register with FEF and report full-time employment, take a position in the metal casting industry.
+In addition, many other students are exposed to the metalcasting Industry, its products, designs, and quality engineered components.
+Also, research at FEF schools has become the core of important accomplishments and developments in metalcasting.
 FEF provides its company contributors with a crucial link to college campuses.

 Why FEF is Unique